-- Verify that the school has the following for each student in the class: - Answer sheet for use with English Language Arts Test Session 1. - Preprinted student identification label for English Language Arts Test Session 2. - If the school does not have a precoded answer sheet or student identification label for a student, complete one of the extra answer sheets and labels provided by the Regional Information Center (RIC) or Large-City Scanning Center.
+- Verify that the school has the following for each student in the class: - Answer sheet for use with English Language Arts Test Session 1 - Constructed-Response Answer Booklet for use with English Language Arts Test Session 1 - Preprinted student identification label for Session 1 Constructed-Response Answer Booklet - Answer sheet for use with English Language Arts Test Session 2 - Preprinted student identification label for English Language Arts Test Session 2 - If the school does not have a precoded answer sheet or student identification label for a student, complete one of the extra answer sheets and labels provided by the Regional Information Center (RIC) or large-city scanning center.
 Record demographic information for that student according to district/regional directions. - Record on the answer sheet the categories of testing accommodations for students with disabilities.
 Only darken the circle if an accommodation was provided during the test.
-Please note that not all the accommodations listed in Appendix H: Specific Testing Accommodations are permitted on all parts of the 2022 Grades 3-8 English Language Arts Tests. - A student identification label must be affixed to each student's English Language Arts Test Session 2 booklet.
+Please note that not all the accommodations listed in Appendix H: Specific Testing Accommodations are permitted on all parts of the 2024 Grades 3-8 English Language Arts Tests. - A student identification label must be affixed to each student's English Language Arts Test Session 1 Answer Booklet and their English Language Arts Test Session 2 booklet.
 Labels can be affixed either on the days of the tests or after the administration of the tests.